space-wizards/docs/src/en/space-station-14/round-flow/proposals/revolutionaries-codeword-rework.md

 - headset override: when used on a headset adds the revolutionary channel
 - revolutionary poster blueprint: allows producing rev posters directly, for cheaper cost
 - expanded reading: unlocks more revolutionary codewords
+- how to hug: after reading this book, hugging someone deals minor CHP damage.
+- revolutionary stamp: any document stamped with this red stamp deals high CHP when read.

 tier 2:
 tier 2 items should allow the revolution to blossom; these should have conditional usecases, meaning a headrev selects the one that is most suitable for how the revolution has developed